Waterboy1602/Addarr/README.md

 Different entrypoints for all these commands can be entered in the config file, except `/movie`/`/film`/`series`/`serie`, which are defined in `lang.yaml`.

+To receive a list of all the series on Sonarr you can use the command `/allSeries` or `allSeries`.
+This will give you their title, year, status and if they are monitored or not.

 ## FUNCTIONS
 - Add series/movies to Sonarr/Radarr
+- List of series on Sonarr
 - Change speed of Transmission
 - Secure bot with a password.
 New chats first need to authenticate
 - Wrong login attempts are saved in `addarr.log`